-Step 1: Create and Import a Dataset (Datasets Page)
+Step 1: Create and Import a Dataset (Datasets screen)

 A Dataset is a group of data, at its simplest form a trial balance, imported into the Reportance file.
 A Dataset can contain all transactions for a certain period and can import monthly, quarterly, yearly data points into the system.
 This offers a wide range of flexibility when reporting.

 Listed here are the articles on Datasets:

 Step 2: Allocate client accounts to the Reportance chart of accounts (Accounts screen)